4 Options To Refinance Your Parent PLUS Loans

 However helpful parent PLUS loans can be, though, repaying them can be costly.
-The current rate for PLUS loans is 7.6%, up from the 7% rate for loans disbursed between July 1, 2017, and June 30, 2018.
+The current rate for PLUS loans is 7.08%, down from the 7.6% rate for loans disbursed between July 1, 2018, and June 30, 2019.

 When it comes time to repay the debt, it can be frustrating to deal with those rates — especially if you can get a better rate with parent PLUS loan refinancing.
 So if you’re asking yourself “should I refinance my parent PLUS loan”, the answer is to at least understand your options, do some research, and compare interest rates.